TastelessVoid/Bot-Shock/docs/COMMANDS.md

 ### `/shock`
 **Description:** Send a shock/vibrate/sound command to a user's device.

+**Requirements:**
+- Target user must be wearing their device (see `/openshock check_device`)
+- You must have permission to control the target user
+- Target user must have at least one shocker registered

 **Parameters:**
 - `user` (optional): Target user (auto-selected if you control only one person)
 - `intensity` (optional): 1-100, default uses your preferences